Begin your Day 2 expedition towards Diu Island, you can get direct shared transport as well as hired taxi from Somnath.

 - Now head to the most serene and beautiful beach in entire island Ghoghla Beach to spend your entire day enjoying rides on the sea and booze on the beach.

 Ghoghla beach is much more peaceful and less crowded compared to Nagoa Beach.
 And hence very less options of Beach shacks and other activities.
 But, it is a must go place if you’re looking to spend some time in serenity, sprawling in sun, enjoying your potion of drink and sea-rides such as Banana-ride, Bumper-ride and Parasailing.

 After a day-long fiesta and mesmerizing sunset at Ghoghla beach, Conclude your trail of Diu.
 Now simply check-out from Diu and catch a bus or taxi to Ahmedabad which is the heart of Gujarat bestowed with rich cultural heritage and exceptional medieval architecture.
-This politico-cultural city of Indian independence movement has been honoured with India’s first heritage city by UNESCO in 2017.

 After an overnight journey from Diu, Make an early morning check-in to your hotel at Ahmedabad to begin your Day 4.
 We had our flight back to home from Ahmedabad on the same night, so we had a full day to explore the heritage of this city.
 In case you’re on your super-long trip, then stay overnight at Ahmedabad to explore night flea markets for food and shopping.
 Then visit some nearby destinations on your additional day suggested later in this blog.

 Autorickshaws are a good way to explore Ahmedabad city, as they are economical, and can take to narrowest of the streets.
 You can hire the same to drive you to all places of Itinerary.